demiton/fastLiv/README.md

 # fastLiv
-deliver files and folder with a json raodmap
+deliver files and folders with a json roadMap